 Media must submit all media inquiries via email to press@syrgov.net.
 We ask that media allow a reasonable amount of time for responding, when possible.
 To expedite responses, media inquiries should include the following information:

-- Inquiry Example A is broad and may require several emails and correspondence to identify the appropriate subject to interview.
-Inquiry example B identifies a specific angle which allows a PIO to quickly identify a subject and help schedule a response or interview.
+• Inquiry Example A is broad and may require several emails and correspondence to identify the appropriate subject to interview.
+Inquiry example B identifies a specific topic.
+This allows a PIO to quickly identify an interview subject and help schedule an interview or a clear response from a subject matter expert within government.

-Mainstream media inquiries are sometimes made directly to city employees in the field of work.
+Mainstream media inquiries are sometimes made directly to city employees in the field.
 If this occurs, inquiries should be directed to the department spokesperson who must coordinate with the Office of Communications.

 All press releases and public messages from city government should be published by a Public Information Officer, approved by the Office of Communications or Mayor's Office, and archived for record.
 This excludes public meeting notices and legal advertisements which maintain a separate records requirement under NYS Records Law.